 Trust attorney Scott N. Carter discusses the advantages of estate planning, setting up trusts and tax exemptions.
 He discusses lifetime exemptions; why estate planning is critical; and how setting up trusts can avoid estate and income tax on assets.

 The exemption applies to everyone.
 Whether I have a trust or not I get my lifetime exemption.
 It’s a lifetime exemption.
 What people don’t understand is that you can actually gift away your assets as well as pass away with them.

 The advantage of the trust is to avoid the court process, avoid probate, and the conservatorship process.
-What is very important with people mistaking that an exemption is so high that I don’t have to estate planning and that is a very critical error.
+What is very important with people mistake that an exemption is so high that I don’t have to do estate planning and that is a very critical error.
 If you do not do any estate planning you are going to be in the court process when you pass away, that is probate.
 Worse, is going to be the conservatorship process.
 That is when you become incapacitated.

 Avoid Probate and Conservatorship